Skip to main content

 • Planned target vs realized R:R

-• Whether you followed your execution plan
+• Whether you followed your trading plan while taking trades (Plan Adherence)

 Key question: